ktor-doc-jp/ktor-doc-jp/pages/servers/deploy.md

 You first have to create an app or set the git remote. `heroku create` will create an app with a random available name and will set a git remote of the repo.
-After calling `heroku create` you should see something like this:
+After calling `heroku create`, you should see something like this:

 ```
 > heroku create